 A Criminal Record

 In some cases, a DUI can result in a criminal record, even for a minor.
 This can limit one from travelling, gaining employment, and finding a place to live.
 It has lifelong implications from a single mistake.
-To prevent this outcome, a criminal lawyer is needed.
+To prevent this outcome, a criminal lawyer in Winnipeg is needed.

 If you are facing criminal charges, you need to contact a Winnipeg law firm for legal representation.
-A criminal lawyer can help you achieve the best possible outcome in these circumstances.
+A DUI lawyer in Winnipeg can help you achieve the best possible outcome in these circumstances.
 The attorneys at Brodsky Amy & Gould will protect the future of your child.
 They have experience with the best defences for minors who are facing a DUI charge.
 Contact us today to receive valuable legal advice.